KarAshutosh/karashutosh.github.io/blogs/blog4.md

     ![Coupon tweeted by a bot](media/blog4/coupon_tweet_bot.png)

 2. Some Internet research will bring you to the [NPM module `juicy-coupon-bot`](https://www.npmjs.com/package/juicy-coupon-bot) and its associated GitHub repository [https://github.com/juice-shop/juicy-coupon-bot](https://github.com/juice-shop/juicy-coupon-bot). ℹ️ *As this is not part of the Juice Shop repo itself and it is publicly accessible, analyzing this repository is **not** considered cheating!*
-3. Open the [`.github/workflows/coupon-distribution.yml`](https://github.com/juice-shop/juicy-coupon-bot/blob/master/.github/workflows/coupon-distribution.yml) to see how the bot’s *Monthly Coupon Distribution* workflow is set up.
+3. Open the [`.github/workflows/coupon-distribution.yml`](https://github.com/juice-shop/juicy-coupon-bot/blob/master/.github/workflows/coupon-distribution.yml) to see how the bot's *Monthly Coupon Distribution* workflow is set up.
 You can also look at the job results and logs at [https://github.com/juice-shop/juicy-coupon-bot/actions?query=workflow%3A%22Monthly+Coupon+Distribution%22](https://github.com/juice-shop/juicy-coupon-bot/actions?query=workflow%3A%22Monthly+Coupon+Distribution%22).
 4. If you read the logs of the *Distribute coupons* step, you will notice an `info: [✔] API lookup success` message at the very beginning.
 But where exactly does the bot get its coupon code from?
 5. Read the code of the `juicy-coupon-bot` carefully and optionally try to play with it locally after installing it via `npm i -g juicy-coupon-bot`.
 You can learn a few things that way:
     - Running `juicy-coupon-bot` locally will [prepare the text for a tweet with a coupon code](https://github.com/juice-shop/juicy-coupon-bot/blob/master/lib/statusText.js) for the current month and with a discount between 10% and 40% and log it to your console.